yt-dlp/yt-dlp/README.md

 ## COMPILE

 ### Standalone PyInstaller Builds
-To build the Windows/MacOS executable, you must have Python and `pyinstaller` (plus any of yt-dlp's [optional dependencies](#dependencies) if needed).
+To build the standalone executable, you must have Python and `pyinstaller` (plus any of yt-dlp's [optional dependencies](#dependencies) if needed).
 Once you have all the necessary dependencies installed, simply run `pyinst.py`.
-The executable will be built for the same architecture (32/64 bit) as the Python used.
+The executable will be built for the same architecture (x86/ARM, 32/64 bit) as the Python used.

     python3 -m pip install -U pyinstaller -r requirements.txt python3 devscripts/make_lazy_extractors.py